Thursday, 24 April 2025

 Erasca, a US-based cancer treatment startup, has recently raised a total of US$200 million in its Series B round, which was led by Cormorant Asset Management and ARCH Venture Partners, the firm said on a statement released on Monday.

-New investors in this round include Invus, Singapore -linked entity, EDBI, and other strategic and private investors, Erasca stated.
+New investors in this round include Invus, Singapore government-linked entity, EDBI, and other strategic and private investors, Erasca stated.
 Existing investors such as Colt Ventures, City Hill Ventures, and LifeSci Venture Partners also participated in this Series B round.

 The proceeds now bring the total capital raised to over US$260 million.
-The firm will use the funds to support the clinical of oncology programs that looks promising as well as to advance an in-house drug-discovery.
+The firm will use the funds to support the clinical development of oncology programs that looks promising as well as to advance an in-house drug-discovery.

 In addition to that, the biotech company said that it collaborates with biopharmaceutical and academic organizations.